 Generosity is an interesting beast.
-As a charity CEO, I have seen it expressed in many different ways.
+As an ex-charity CEO, I have seen it expressed in many different ways.
 The best kind of generosity comes with warmth and good old NSA – no strings attached.
 This kind of generosity is glorious to witness and is the backbone of charity work all over the world.
 The worst kind smacks you over the head with their husband’s cheque book.

 The origins of human generosity go back to when knuckle-draggers evolved into hunter-gatherers.
 Survival of the species relied on a herd mentality of care where older, fitter humans helped younger, slower, cuter ones.
 Those who didn’t participate in sharing or self-sacrifice for the herd were removed by natural selection.
-I wish stingy bastards in 2019 were the same: removed by natural selection.
+I wish stingy bastards in the twenty-first century were the same: removed by natural selection.

 Nature and nurture